Gove defends Government ‘actions’ on environment after Sunak shuns Cop27

 Michael Gove has urged people to judge the Government “by our actions” on the environment, as Rishi Sunak’s shunning of Cop27 was criticised as “disgraceful”.

-The Cabinet minister insisted the Government will “field the strongest possible team” for the United Nations climate summit in Egypt next month, after the Prime Minister pulled out citing domestic challenges.
+The Prime Minister last week insisted he must focus on the “depressing domestic challenges” rather than go to the United Nations conference in Egypt next month, drawing widespread criticism, including from within the Tory ranks.

+But on Sunday, allies of Mr Sunak indicated he was considering attending after all, the Financial Times reported.
+Downing Street was contacted for comment.

-The King, who was advised by Downing Street not to attend Cop27, will host a reception marking the conference on Friday, with Mr Sunak due to say a few words, Buckingham Palace announced.
+The King, who was advised by No 10 not to attend Cop27, will host a reception marking the conference on Friday, with Mr Sunak due to say a few words, Buckingham Palace announced.

-Mr Gove defended the Government’s record on the environment after Cop26 president Alok Sharma suggested the Prime Minister’s snubbing of the conference could signal the UK is deprioritising green issues.
+Cabinet minister Mr Gove defended the Government’s record on the environment after its climate tsar Alok Sharma suggested the Prime Minister’s snubbing of the conference could signal the UK is deprioritising green issues.

 “I know that across Government we want to field the strongest possible team at Cop but there are strong pressures on the Prime Minister’s diary,” Mr Gove told Sky News’s Sophy Ridge On Sunday programme.